-Payments Due In Fiscal Year Total 2005 (last 6 months) 2006 2007 2008 2009 2010 and Beyond (Dolla ars in thousa ınds) Contractual obligations: · Non-cancelable operating lease obligations \$ 83,143 \$ 5,732 \$ 11,593 \$ 11,036 \$ 10,370 \$ 10,284 \$ 34,128 Total contractual cash obligations \$ 83,143 \$ 5,732 \$ 11,593 \$ 11,036 \$ 10,370 \$ 10,284 \$ 34,128
+Payments Due In Fiscal Year

+2005 2010 and

+Total (last 6 months) 2006 2007 2008 2009 Beyond

+(Dollars in thousands)

+Contractual obligations:

+Non-cancelable operating lease obligations \$83,143 \$5,732 \$11,593 \$ 11,036 \$10,370 \$10,284 \$34,128

+Total contractual cash obligations \$83,143 \$5,732 \$11,593 \$ 11,036 \$10,370 \$10,284 \$34,128

 We occupy our retail stores and combined home office and distribution center under operating leases generally with terms of seven to ten years.
 Some of our leases have early cancellation clauses, which permit the lease to be terminated by us if certain sales levels are not met in specific periods.
 Some leases contain renewal options for periods ranging from one to five years under substantially the same terms and conditions as the original leases.
 In addition to future minimum lease payments, substantially all of our store leases provide for additional rental payments (or "percentage rent") if sales at the respective stores exceed specified levels, as well as the payment of common area maintenance charges and real estate taxes.
 Amounts in the above table do not include percentage rent, common area maintenance charges or real estate taxes.
-Most of our lease agreements have defined escalating rent provisions, which we have over the term of the lease, including any lease renewals deemed to be probable.
+Most of our lease agreements have defined escalating rent provisions, which we have straight-lined over the term of the lease, including any lease renewals deemed to be probable.
+For certain locations, we receive cash tenant allowances and we have reported these amounts as a deferred liability which is amortized to rent expense over the term of the lease, including any lease renewals deemed to be probable.
 Total rental expenses, including percentage rent, common area maintenance costs and real estate taxes, under operating leases were \$13.9 million and \$17.1 million for fiscal year 2003 and fiscal year 2004, respectively, and \$7.6 million and \$9.6 million for the six months ended July 31, 2004 and July 30, 2005, respectively.
 We amortize our leasehold improvements over the shorter of the useful life of the asset or the lease term.